-The Audit Committee has adopted policies and procedures relating to the pre-approval of all audit services to be provided to us, whether provided by our principal auditor or other firms, and all other services to be provided to us by our independent registered public accounting firm.
+The Audit Committee has adopted policies and procedures relating to the approval of all audit and non-audit services that are to be performed by our independent registered public accounting firm.
 These policies generally provide that we will not engage our independent registered public accounting firm to render audit or non-audit services unless the service is specifically approved in advance by the Audit Committee or the engagement is entered into pursuant to the pre-approval procedure described below.

 From time to time, the Audit Committee may pre-approve specified types of services that are expected to be provided to us by our independent registered public accounting firm during the next 12 months.
 Any such pre-approval is detailed as to the particular service or type of services to be provided and is also generally subject to a maximum dollar amount.
+In fiscal 2012, our Audit Committee approved all of the services provided by Ernst & Young.